andrenbrandao/serverless-mongodb-performance-jmeter/README.md

-# Creating a MongoDB Cluster in AWS

-This project has the goal of creating a MongoDB Cluster in AWS with a single deploy command.
-This code is going to be used in an article to talk about the problems with O(N^2) algorithms in production systems and how to load test APIs with jMeter.
+# Simple E-commerce Example - How to Fix Performance Bottlenecks in MongoDB with JMeter

+This code is used in the article "How to Fix Performance Bottlenecks in MongoDB with JMeter".

+## Infra

+The infra directory uses AWS CDK and creates a MongoDB Cluster with 3 EC2 instances with a single deploy command.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.